Young Connor Bryan sat poised on the edge of his bed. His Dad's wire snips in his right hand, the miniature Child of Prague in his left.

 As he watched the people flood out the door after their weekly dose of cleansing he'd wonder; why do people do this?
 Who was this God they were praying to and why were they so afraid of him?
 If it was a him at all.

-He couldn’t understand what the oldies meant by “God fearing”.
+He couldn't understand what the oldies meant by “God fearing”.
 He thought God was supposed to be all loving and all forgiving.
+At least that's what the Christian Brothers taught him in school.
 What would anyone want to fear from a loving God?
-It just didn’t make sense.
+It just didn't make sense.

 This Isn't God